Early Life

-Born on April 29, 1953, in Ibadan, Nigeria, Mike Adenuga comes from a diverse background.
+Chief Michael Adeniyi Agbolade Ishola Adenuga Jr., born on April 29, 1953, in Ibadan, Nigeria, comes from a family with a background in education and business.
 His father was a schoolteacher, and his mother was a businesswoman of royal descent.
-Adenuga received his secondary education at Ibadan Grammar School and Comprehensive High School.
-He furthered his studies in the United States, earning degrees in Business Administration from Northwestern Oklahoma State University and Pace University.
-He even worked as a taxi driver to fund his education.
+Adenuga received his secondary education at Ibadan Grammar School and Comprehensive High School, Aiyetoro.
+He funded his university education by working as a taxi driver.

 Rise to Success